alcionai/corso/website/docs/support/known-issues.md

 * Restoring the data into a different Group from the one it was backed up from isn't currently supported.

-* Backing up a group mailbox item may fail if it has a very large number of attachments (500+).
+* Backing up a group mailbox item may fail if it has a large number of attachments (500+).